madz0/spring-boot-tut/README.md

 3. An important thing to remember is that readOnly hint will be applied only when the corresponding @Transactionalcauses starting a completely new transaction.

 4. Any change made within a transaction to an entity (retrieved within the same transaction) will automatically be populated to the database at the end of the transaction, without the need of explicit manual updates.

+## Getting `DataIntegrationException` when using `@JoinColumn` with foreign key definition

+Sometimes you get `DataIntegrationException` when using `@JoinColumn` with foreign key definition and when you remove joincolumn, everything works.
+In that case, there is something wrong about data types in both sides.
+For example the referenced column may be a datetime(6) but refencing column is a datetime(20)